Sausalito Art Festival Foundation

 The Leonard Kaprielian Grants program honors long-time Sausalito Art Festival Foundation board member and community volunteer Leonard Kaprielian and supports the Foundation’s mission to encourage, promote and support the arts in the community.

-Applications for the 2016 Leonard Kaprielian Grants program will be available in October 2016!
+Applications for the 2018 Leonard Kaprielian Grants program are available now!

 The Sausalito Art Festival Foundation: Supporting the Young Artists of Tomorrow